lizbur10/js-basics-strings-code-along/README.md

 If we run the test suite with our updated code, we'll see both the second and third tests passing!
 However, before we move on, let's talk about interpolation.

 ## Interpolate Variables and Other JavaScript Expressions Inside Template Literals
 String interpolation lets us dynamically insert values in the middle of a string.
-Before ES2015, we could accomplish this with concatenation:
+Before ES2015, we could only accomplish this with concatenation:
 ```js
 const myString = 'concatenat';
 //=> undefined